Command-line utilities

 Converting to/from binary encoding

 So far, we've been representing UPLC programs using a high-level syntax.
-In practice, however, UPLC programs are encoded into compact binary strings when submitted on-chain (using flat).
+In practice, however, UPLC programs are encoded into compact binary strings when submitted on-chain (using flat (opens in a new tab)).

-encoding − and vice-versa, via the flat
+encoding − and vice-versa, via the encode

-and unflat
+and decode

 commands.
 For example:

-$ aiken uplc flat program_1.uplc --print
+aiken uplc encode program_1.uplc --hex

-The --print
+The encode

 From there, one can recover a UPLC high-level syntax from a flat program using